SphaeroX/alphasense-opc-n3/README.md

 This is a robust, structured Arduino library for the Alphasense OPC-N3 optical particle counter, designed for use with the Platform.io IDE.
 It provides a clean, high-level interface for initializing the sensor, reading particle data, and configuring key parameters.
 The library is built with a focus on reliability, implementing retry logic and error handling as recommended by the official datasheets.

+The library automatically transfers all measurements to InfluxDB via WiFi connection, enabling seamless data logging and monitoring.
+This integration allows for real-time data visualization and analysis through platforms like Grafana.

 ## Features

 - **Structured Code**: The logic is encapsulated in an `OpcN3` class, keeping your `main.cpp` clean and simple.